July 21, 2022

 Unique farm conditions require unique solutions

 We believe in farmer-led conservation in Iowa because every farm has unique challenges.
 Different crops, livestock, soil types, landscapes, and slight climate variations all require different approaches.
 Focusing on soil alone, there are 450 soil types throughout the state!
 The bluffs of northeast Iowa look very different from the gentle rolling landscape of southwestern Iowa.
 Below are some of many conservation practices and strategies that reduce nutrient runoff to Iowa waterways and improve our water quality.
+Check our water quality and soil health glossary page for explanations of common terms, programs, and acronyms.

 Cover Crops